spanners/dissertation/dissertation/sections/pilot2.markdown

 1. Much smaller respondent count for JS than Elm.
 1. Small sample size -- this forced me to use a T-test rather than a Z-test, meaning I can not be as sure of the results.
-1. Self-reported expertise -- We rely on the user themselves reporting their expertise in the languages (See pre-questionnaire
+1. Self-reported expertise -- [@hansson2001competency] found that "these
-   \ref{pilot2-pre-questionnaire})
+   judgements (self-reports) are well performed and accurate enough to be incorporated as a valuable tool", but "the findings suggest that taking into account the individual's perception of how important the specific competence is for performing a particular job (relative competence) might be a way to handle problems with the variation in the importance of different competencies.", and there is no job--critical scenario here in this user participation study.
+We rely on the user themselves trustfully reporting their expertise in the languages (See pre-questionnaire
+   \ref{pilot2-pre-questionnaire}) without the incentive of a salary or the risk of job loss.
 1. Self-reported task completion -- We rely on the user themselves reporting that they have completed the task according to the specification
 1. No way to be sure which error log pertains to which compile -- A shortcoming